BDC Hamburger Icon

 Going back to the Sheila persona, her challenges may include quality assurance of purchased goods, the turnaround time of ordered goods, and communication problems with suppliers.
 You’ll want to craft a message that eases those pain points for her.

-To complement your personas, take the time to develop your customer journey, mapping out how your audience interacts with your company.
+To complement your personas, take the time to develop your customer journey map, outlining how your audience interacts with your company.
 That, too, will help you better reach consumers.

 FYIDid you know